rasundsbak/rtd-tutorial/docs/source/02_parameters.rst

 .. index:: parameters, num_beams, max_length, tokens, n_grams, early_stoppings, length_penalty

-Here we will show you how you can try to control how creative you want the model to be.
-If it is so creative that it show a pattern that nobody have thought about before, then it can be very useful, if it is true.
-Maybe it can help to take a look at this three dimensional presentation of a model `Project Tensorflow <https://projector.tensorflow.org/>`_
+We will see how to control the creativity of the model.
+If it is creative to the extent that it shows a pattern nobody have thought about before, it can be useful.
+However, too much creativity may lead to hallucinations.

-In these lessons, i try to let the cell in Jupyter lab be tagges with #-signs so that the user after some time, will learn how to vary the parameters.
-Below, you may see an example og parameters set with Pegasus XSum.
-Instead of ecplaining the parameters, we are going to experiment with them.
+In these lessons, the cell in Jupyter lab will be marked with comments, so that the user after some time, will learn how to vary the parameters.
+Below, you may see an example of parameters set with Pegasus XSum.
+Instead of explaining the parameters, we are going to experiment with them.
 Different AI models may use slightly differend parameters.
 The documentation for every AI model, is where you find how to use parameters.
 If you find definitions of parameters on this page, that is not set in the code below, it is because it is not relevant for the example, Pegasus XSum.

 **Max_length** the total number of tokens the AI is allowed to generate in that output.
 For example if it is set to 10 tokens, it can produce: "The weather today is nice and sunny."
 But with no constraints it might be long like this: "The weather today is quite pleasant with clear skies and warm temperatures.
 It is a perfect day for outdoor activities such as hiking, biking, or simply taking a walk in the park.
 The forecast predicts that the good weather will continue throughout the day, making it an excellent opportunity to enjoy the great outdoors with family and friends."